gwastro/pycbc/docs/ahope.rst

 * When above is completed, move segment calls in segment_utils to this and remove duplicate code paths.
 Also do same with ligolw_tisi call when tisi item above is also completed. - ALEX DOING?
 * Begin moving pipedown codes into ahope. - WOULD PREFER TO WAIT ON DAX FUNCTIONALITY.
 * Add fixes to pipedown in cases where pipedown looks for information based on very specific command line calls made to earlier code, which are not made either in ahope or when using pycbc code in ihope. - CHRIS B CURRENTLY TAKING LEAD ON THIS.
-* Want to add template bank module that generates one bank for all ifos (regenerating the bank every Xs by reading in data).
-Probably also need a code that does this! - NOT PRIORITY
 * There is some not-https element in the pycbc docs homepage, which won't load by default on most browsers.
 Not sure what it is, but it should be fixed. - VOLUNTEER?
 * Identify and correct deprecation warnings that are now present in almost the entire python code base.
 * Fix minifollowups in ahope.